julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L05_MetapopulationModels.md

 - One way to model space is to use metapopulation models

-- Metapopulation models are easy to analyse locally, give interesting problems at the global level and are easy to simulate
+- Metapopulation models are easy to analyse locally, give interesting problems at the global level

-- Simulation (deterministic and stochastic) can be costly in RAM and cycles
+- We will in [Practicum 02](https://julien-arino.github.io/3MC-course-epidemiological-modelling/2022_04_3MC_EpiModelling_P02_Analysis_LargeScaleModels.html) that simulation (deterministic and stochastic) can be costly in RAM and cycles but is easy

 - Metapopulation models are not the only solution